Edy1988/game_of_life/README.md

   ## Set Up
 - Clone the repo https://github.com/Edy1988/game_of_life
 - Run the command `bundle` to install dependencies
-- Run the command `ruby playground.rb` and be amazed
+- Run the command `ruby lib/playground.rb` and be amazed

  ### To run tests: